Looking for a clay-shooting gun that's a bit out of the ordinary? Then the Zoli Kronos might be the one for you.

 Mind you, you can remove the group easily for maintenance and cleaning and you can check it every few times you clean the gun.
 It also means for some shooters the replacement of a tired or broken mainspring could be a relatively simple DIY job.
 On most other guns such a procedure means the removal of the stock, and other work usually best left to gunsmiths.

 The tumblers do not immediately rebound after firing, the firing pins being withdrawn from the fully-forward position by the locking bolt pressing the hammers back when the top lever is opened.

 A recoil-driven inertia mechanism transfers the single trigger to the second barrel, and barrel selection is by a rocking switch in the safety thumbpiece, very similar in outward appearance to the mechanism used by Beretta.

 The trigger is adjustable for reach, a small grub screw locking it in one of three positions.

 The exterior of the action is finished in black, with all of the internal parts brightly polished.

-– Constructed on the now-usual monobloc principle, with the two tubes sleeved into a one-piece forging which contains the bites for the locking mechanism.
+These are built on the usual monobloc principle, with the two tubes sleeved into a one-piece forging which contains the bites for the locking mechanism.

-– The gun tested, a sporter – had ventilated top and side ribs, and a matted top rib tapering from 11mm at the breech to 10mm at the muzzle.
+The gun I tested was a sporter with ventilated top and side ribs, and a matted top rib tapering from 11mm at the breech to 10mm at the muzzle.

-The sporter weighs around 8lb, and the trap version – as is usual – is about 1/2lb heavier.
-These are good weights for guns which may be used to fire well over 100 cartridges in a day.
+This comes in at around 8lb for the sporter and the trap is about 8½lb.
+Good weights for guns which may be used to fire over 100 cartridges in a day.